 All servicemembers are provided an initial issue of required uniforms upon enlistment.
 Some servicemembers are also given an annual clothing allowance to buy or replace uniforms.

 Being part of the Military doesn’t mean giving up a social life.
 In fact, it’s quite the opposite.
 From recreational facilities on base and special entertainment to sports leagues and discounted leisure travel, military personnel often maintain very active social lives.

 There are plenty of on-base entertainment resources available to servicemembers and their families: gyms, movie theaters, bowling alleys, parks and more.
 In addition to facilities, the Military also works with Armed Forces Entertainment to bring exclusive entertainment shows.
 Today, Armed Forces Entertainment hosts more than 600 exclusive entertainment shows around the world each year at 200 military installations, featuring some of the most popular musicians, comedians, athletes and actors.

 For servicemembers who like sports, the Military also has its own sports league: Armed Forces Sports.

 The Armed Forces Sports Program includes 25 different sports categories open to all active-duty personnel and features nine national championships and 16 international championships.

 The Military also offers discounted vacation opportunities to its servicemembers and their families.
 Each Service branch has a Morale, Welfare and Recreation (MWR) Department dedicated to helping personnel with travel, recreation and social activities.
 You can learn more by visiting each program’s site:

 Whether a servicemember needs help with relocation, parenting, deployment, education, stress or any other aspect of military life, there are several support networks available to servicemembers and their families.
-In fact, servicemembers have more counseling and support options than ever before due to increased funding and online advancements.
 Many support websites can now be accessed by servicemembers from the comfort of home.
 See the following sites for more information: